 We don’t make mistakes, we make happy accidents.—Bob Ross

-After returning home, I e-mailed a photo of the broken lens to a Canon technician who told me that the cost of repair would exceed purchasing a new one but since it was my favorite lens (at the time) I bit the bullet and eventually bought a new one that I still have, even though it has been discontinued.
+After returning home, I e-mailed a photo of the broken lens to a Canon technician who told me that the cost of repair would exceed purchasing a new one but since it was (and remains) my favorite lens I bit the bullet and eventually bought a new one that I still use, even though it’s been discontinued by Canon.

-Believe it or not, I later sold the broken lens, as-is, on eBay as a package that included a copy of the photograph that I was making.
+And now the story gets weird or at leas weirder: I sold the broken lens, as-is, on eBay as a package that included a copy of the photograph that I was making.
 Tip: Don’t throw any piece of photo gear away until you see if somebody is offering something similar for sale.
-Above is the actual photo of the broken EF 135mm f/2.8 SF lens that ran on eBay and helped me sell the lens.
+At right is the actual photo of the broken EF 135mm f/2.8 SF lens that ran on eBay and helped me sell the lens.
 OK it sold for less than $35 but that was way more than I expected.